pmcculler/sd-dynamic-javascript/README.md

 ![](assets/example_shared_context_across_prompts/result.png)

+...but only in the positive->negative direction, because that's the order of evaluation.
+If you need something else, I guess OOE could be a setting?
+Let me know.

 ### Dynamic Prompts

 Since this extension runs before Dynamic Prompts, any dynamic prompting you create will work as you might hope.